wgseligman/GramsSim/util/README.md

 #### Restoring options from a ROOT file

-Suppose you have an ROOT file that was created by a program that had its options saved using the `WriteOptions` method described above.
+Suppose you have a ROOT file that was created by a program that had its options saved using the `WriteOptions` method described above.
 You'd like to rerun the program with those same options, perhaps with one or more options changed via the command line.
 Let's further suppose that, due to the complexities of file management over a long analysis, you've lost the original XML options file that generated the ROOT file.

 The `Options` class can automatically recognize ROOT files that are passed to the program in place of an XML file.
 For example: